Jonarzz/jonarzz.github.io/_posts/2019-12-03-OOP-project-structure.md

     - Payment
     - Delivery

 ...and that's without interfaces and their implementations.
 That's **package by layer**.
-Often used, has it's advantages, but now that I worked in environments with such approach more, I prefer **package by feature**.
+Often used, has its advantages, but now that I worked in environments with such approach more, I prefer **package by feature**.

 Package-by-feature's main goal is to separate the files by their business and not technical context.